SYNOPSIS

 DESCRIPTION

-whence tells how the KornShell would interpret each name if used as a command name.
+whence identifies how the KornShell would interpret each name if used as a command name.
 Shell keywords, aliases, functions, built-in commands, and executable files are distinguished.
 For executable files, the path name of the file is given.

 The main difference between whence and which is that whence is built into the shell and thus can take into account shell internal commands.